-Because of these reasons, an important aspect of our Manage Addiction Program are the weekly community video conferences with a cohort of others who are going through the Lifeline program at the same time.
-Led by a trained therapist, these sessions are considered integral to the Lifeline program.
-Each session is designed to allow participants to share experiences, gain insights into the best practices for sustaining sobriety and to gain strength, inspiration, and hope.
+Because of these reasons, an important aspect of our Manage Addiction Program are the weekly community video conferences with a cohort of others who are going through the program at the same time.
+Led by a trained therapist, these sessions are considered integral to treatment.
+Each session is designed to allow participants to share experiences, gain insights into the best practices for sustaining sobriety, and to gain strength, inspiration, and hope.

 An additional benefit to our group counseling session is sense of worth, helpfulness, and empowerment that participants may get from being of support to others.
 Most people with addiction have themselves struggled with feelings of unworthiness.
 Research shows that one of the best and most effective ways to enhance self-esteem and boost emotional health is to help and give more fully to others.

 From day one on the Lifeline, I did not feel alone with my addiction anymore.
 Every single day, I was communicating with my medical team – giving and getting so much valuable information and insight on a daily basis.

 Sharing my daily life, past history and future hopes and dreams with my therapist through guided journaling has really helped me discover my true self and become mindful of how I live each day.

 Dr. Raj’s Lifeline helped our family recover – not just my husband I love so dearly.
 We actually had family video conferences with him and his therapist during 12-week program.

 Looking back, I can hardly believe how self-absorbed & deluded I was – dealing out the daily lies & excuses to feed my addiction.
 Today, my relationships are more honest, open & caring.